LandoVMW/work-ideas/some-documentation/EcosystemPages/JenkinsX/readme.md

 This procedure requires that you have a VMware Cloud Services organization with access to the VMware Cloud PKS service.

 ## Implementation
-The procedure for configuring and installing Jenkins-X is described in [implementation.md](./implementation.md).
+The procedure for configuring and installing Jenkins X is described in [implementation.md](./implementation.md).

 ## Contributions?
 *How do I make a contribution to this repo?*